aminomancer/uc.css.js/README.md

 #### [Urlbar Mods](/JS/urlbarMods.uc.js):

 \* Makes several optional modifications to the urlbar, urlbar results, search engines UI, and other subtle or complicated urlbar-related systems.
-I'm gradually adding more features to this script, so it's worth updating from time to time.
+I'll continue adding more features to this script, so it's worth updating from time to time.

 <details><summary><i><b>Click here for details.</b></i></summary>